We're pleased to announce these new features and updates.

 Apply bank rules to bank feeds and imported transactions.

 Copy and import rules between accounts - no need to recreate them manually.

 You can now easily see the effect your changes have on your invoice with the Preview option.
 You can also preview your invoice if make changes from the Settings page.

 To ensure your invoice accurately reflect your company's brand, we've simplified the upload and adjustment of logo's when customizing your invoice.
 We've removed the size limit of 1 MB for logo images and once uploaded, you can easily reposition the image in the preview area or zoom in or out to get it looking just right.
 You can also reset the image if you need to start over.

 Go to Settings, and then select Logo and Templates under Document Preferences to try it out.

 Customizing your invoices just got easier

-You can now easily access your invoice customization settings and preview your changes from a new invoice – ensuring your invoice to reflects your brand.
+You can now easily access your invoice customization settings – ensuring your invoice to reflects your brand.

 Easier invoice customization

 We've made it easier to access the settings you need to customize an invoice when you're creating a sales invoice.